kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

     STRING_AGG(Product, ', ') AS ProductList,
     STRING_AGG(Product, ', ') WITHIN GROUP (ORDER BY Price DESC) AS ProductsByPrice, STRING_AGG(CONCAT(Product, ' ($', CAST(Price AS VARCHAR(10)), ')'), '; ') AS ProductsWithPrices
-FROM Orders o INNER JOIN Employees e ON o.EmployeeID = e.EmployeeID GROUP BY Category
+FROM Orders o INNER JOIN Employees e ON o.e.EmployeeID = e.EmployeeID GROUP BY Category
 ORDER BY Category;